 More recently, there has been a move by more enlightened businesses to become not just customer-focused but customer-obsessed.
 Further, it so happens that many of these enlightened businesses are the market leaders, including the likes of Zappos and Apple.
 One reflection of this customer obsession has been a trend towards product co-creation.

-Co-creation involves the collaboration of a business and its customers to develop new value – concepts, experiences, solutions or products.
+Co-creation involves the collaboration of a business and its customers to develop new value – concepts, experiences, solutions, products or the web design.
 It is a form of collaborative innovation.
 The impact of co-creation is highlighted in the following statistics from a recent study:

-Product co-creation and the use of brand communities to address co-creation is increasingly popular with good reasons, including:
+Product co-creation and the use of brand communities to address co-creation is increasingly popular for good reasons, including:

 The last blog in this series addressed the importance of understanding and leveraging the customer journey.
 This can also involve a collaborative process – with the business working with its customers to: